AdrienTecher/dev-life/README.md

-# dev-life
+# Welcome !

-A repositories for my various configurations,  extension packs and templates.
+Welcome to Dev Life a repository for my various configurations, extension packs and templates.